wildheretic/wildheretic.github.io/docs/concave-earth/introducton-to-concave-earth.md

 If the correct path of the Sun is to be observed, the Sun's light moves along magnetic field lines, just like iron filings of a bar magnet.
 This shape (toroidal) isn't too dissimilar to the cosmic background radiation or CMB, pointing to a common attribute in the concave earth they both adhere to.

-This is basically [Maxwell's fisheye lens](/assets/pdfs/concave-earth/SaharSahebdivanPhDThesis.pdf) (p77 for illustration) or Luneburg lens or more accurately, a perfect Minano's lens, which in 2013 Minano simulated using microwaves **inside** a [spherical geodesic waveguide](/assets/pdfs/concave-earth/Cedint_MS2013.pdf).
+This is essentially [Maxwell's fisheye lens](/assets/pdfs/concave-earth/SaharSahebdivanPhDThesis.pdf) (p77 for illustration) or Luneburg lens or more accurately, a perfect Minano's lens, which in 2013 Minano simulated using microwaves **inside** a [spherical geodesic waveguide](/assets/pdfs/concave-earth/Cedint_MS2013.pdf).
 This sphere could be a substitute for the concave earth.

 <div style="text-align: center;"><figure ><img src="/assets/images/concave-earth/sunlight-in-a-concave-earth.jpg" alt="sunlight in concave earth" ><figcaption class="figure-caption">The path of the Sun dictates that sunlight moves as if in a spherical geodesic waveguide.</figcaption></figure></div>